A thorough and practical introduction to inductive logic with a focus on arguments and the rules used for making inductive inferences.

 Librería: Montana Book Company, Fond du Lac, WI, Estados Unidos de America

 Hardcover.
-Condición: Good to Very Good.
+Condición: Acceptable.
 1st Edition.
 270 pp. Tightly bound.
-Tips of top corners just lightly bumped.
+Corners not bumped.
 Text is free of markings.
 No ownership markings.
 Published without dust jacket.
-Printed boards show light shelf rubbing.
-Remainder mark bottom fore-edge. (one small black dot).
+Printed boards.
+Remainder mark bottom fore-edge. (one small dot).
 First Edition / First Printing.
 10,9,8,7,6,5,4,3,2,1.
-Nº de ref. del artículo: 087437
+PLEASE NOTE: The reason for the lower "Acceptable" rating is because the back board is scuffed with scratches.
+As a result consider this a reading copy.
+Nº de ref. del artículo: 095401

 Cantidad disponible: 1 disponibles